{/*

 • Finally, ensure that people unfamiliar with computers can utilize and enjoy your website.
 I.T.

-To date, 28% of people in the United States have not yet used the internet.
-However, the number is decreasing day by day, and your website must be ready to accommodate them too.
+To date, 28% of people in the United States have not yet used the Internet.
+However, this number is decreasing daily, and your website must be ready to accommodate them, too.

 3. Provide safety and protection to your customers